nogoodshots/toyrobot/README.md

 * Add logging - the one off cost of adding Log4j support and logging statements
 * Investigate alternatives to CharStream.fromStream as this closes the input stream as soon as it is empty.
 Ideally a blocking read could be used and then commands can be streamed to the handler.
 Practically this limits the simulation to creating an input stream per input.
 * Make parameterless RobotAction, like MoveAction comparable to support handling in collections.
 Suggest adding a timestamp to allow instances to be compared
+* Consider using a Vistor pattern with the Action classes.
+This may be more extensible later when actions involving the board or things other than the robot.

 **Build**